 It’s the time of year when we’re all making plans, goals, and resolutions for the new year!
-Before you start writing out your 2022 goals and subsequent marketing plan for your business, however, you should pause to reflect on the past year.
+Before you start writing out your next year's goals and subsequent marketing plan for your business, however, you should pause to reflect on the past year.
 After all, how can you know where to go next if you don’t know where you are right now?

 With a marketing lookback, there are some key general areas that you should evaluate.
 This article covers some of the metrics you should review and questions you should ask yourself.

 What were your sales like in this year?
 Here are a few comparisons you should make:

 Same month or quarter as compared to last year and previous years